corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 # corda-updates-transport

-`corda-updates-transport` provides a bespoke Maven Resolver transport implementations over Corda Flows and Corda RPC.
+`corda-updates-transport` provides a bespoke Maven Resolver transports over Corda Flows and Corda RPC.

 ## Why do we need it?